Veroro321/WEB102-Prework/README.md

 Describe any challenges encountered while building the app.

 Reduce was something that I had to learn on my own.
-First time hearing about it unlike desctructuring or filter which I had used plenty times.
+First time hearing about it unlike filter which I had used plenty of times.

 ## License